wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.4.1 =
+- (24 Feb 2012) - vCita is disabled by default.
+- Email will only be passed to vCita servers when you choose to enable vCita services.

 = 3.1.4 =
-- (05 Feb 2012) - Fix bug in Extra field tags can be used in subject setting.
+- (23 Feb 2012) - Fix bug in Extra field tags can be used in subject setting.
 - Fix possible error: preg_match() expects parameter to be string.
 - Fix to use separate CC: email header.
 - vCita improvements.